Critical Thinking Competency Exam

 The test does not require a webcam but does require a good internet connection.

-Effective the Academic year 2018-2019, the Critical Thinking Competency is no longer required for incoming first year students, or for continuing students who opt to complete their degree under the General Education Regulations which went into effect Fall 2018.
+Effective the Academic year 2018-2019, the Critical Thinking Competency is no longer required for incoming first-year students, or for continuing students who opt to complete their degree under the General Education Regulations, which went into effect in Fall 2018.
 Consult with an Academic Advisor to determine your status.
-All the information below applies only to those students who are completing their degree under the pre 2018-19 General Education Regulations.

 Toward the goal of developing competent critical thinkers, undergraduates who earn a degree from Wayne State University (WSU) should be able to: